amechkarov/CrapsGame/README.md

    This project represents a server which can be used to play the so called Craps game and perform minor statistical analysis on the outcomes of long term play.

+## DOCKER
+This project can be ran through docker as well with command "docker compose up --build" from the command prompt opened from the project's folder.

 ## Components
 - ### GameController
   ##### Consists a single enpoint which supports both single round and multiple rounds play